jw2249a/2017-bayes-audit/2017-code/README.md

   outcome?
 * How many collections of cast paper ballots will there be?
 * For each such collection, who will be the collection manager?
-* For each collection, which contests will be on the ballots in that collection?
+* For each collection, which contests may be on the ballots in that collection?
 * How will the paper ballots in each collection be scanned?
 * For each collection, will it be a CVR collection or a noCVR